Sachin-Kattiri/learning-path-generator/README.md

 ## Usage

-1. Enter your Google ai studio API key and Pipedream URLs in the sidebar
+1. Enter your Google ai studio API key and Composio URLs in the sidebar
 2. Select your preferred secondary tool (Drive or Notion)
 3. Enter your learning goal (e.g., "I want to learn python basics in 3 days")
 4. Click "Generate Learning Path" to create your personalized learning plan